indiah444/Media-Polarisation-Project/democracy_now_scraper/README.md

     - Authenticate your aws credentials with docker
     - Create the docker image
     - Tag the docker image
-    - Upload tagged image to the ECR repository
+    - Upload tagged imgage to the ECR repository

 ### 💻 Running Locally (MacOS)
 The Fox News web scraper can also be ran locally by: